microcks/microcks.io/content/blog/microcks-realm-fix-for-apicurio.md

 I hope this blog post provides an interim solution to the APICurio-Microcks installation woes.
-I will be sending out a PR for the permanent fix for this to the APICurio team.
+I have raised a [bug](https://github.com/Apicurio/apicurio-studio/issues/1319#issuecomment-726690052) for the permanent fix for this to the APICurio team.
 Until then, Happy Mocking !!